 All features on Eye for the Light

 Film maker & mountaineer Hans Ertl left a legacy with his inventions in photographing movement despite his involvement in the World War 2.
-His innovations still underpin the images of of swimming band skiing which we see today
+His innovations still underpin the images of swimming and skiing which we see today

 Podcast – Tyson Sadlo